 Occasionally one glimpses similarities between Van Gogh, Matisse or Derain, but ultimately Chazal is unlike any other artist…

-Possibly he is a post-Fauvist.
-If he is, then he is the essence of what that style was supposed to embody and never quite did: an animalistic and feral interpretation of the world through bold colours, harnessing the emotions whilst rejecting the rigid representational approach to art.
+He is the perfect lost Fauve, following in the tradition of Derain and Matisse yet carving his own perfect style whilst embracing an animistic and feral interpretation of the world through bold colours, harnessing the emotions whilst rejecting the rigid representational

 About Malcolm de Chazal